partigabor/aromatica-old/database/output/md/Sichuan_pepper_gen.md

 bibFile = "static/files/bibliography.json"
 +++

-The numbing, red or green fruits of East Asian prickly ash trees, related to sansho, see also sansho.

-Sichuan Pepper (*Zanthoxylum bungeanum* Maxim.) is a culinary spice from the *Rutaceae* family,[^powo] originating in the region(s) of ChinaIt is used for its pericarp, primarily for meats; colic.
+The numbing, red or green fruits of East Asian prickly ash trees, related to sansho, see also sansho.Sichuan Pepper (*Zanthoxylum bungeanum* Maxim.) is a culinary spice from the *Rutaceae* family,[^powo] originating in the region(s) of ChinaIt is used for its pericarp, primarily for meats; colic.
 Its aroma is described as woodsy, peppery, with a heat index of 3.[^ucla_medicinal_2002]

 ### Quick names